 If you choose to issue a payment notice for a breach of your terms or conditions, you must not represent the notice as a fine.

-Payment notices are not fines.
 Only governments or courts can issue fines.

-To enforce the payment notice, you would have to:
+To enforce the payment notice, you can:

 - take action through the courts